Khichdi (dish): Regional variations

 Hindus, mainly from north/northwest, who avoid eating grains during fasting, eat Sabudana khichri made from sago.
 In the southern part of India, however, the word khichri is not that popular.
 While people of Tamil Nadu and Andhra regions cook Pongal, and Kannadigas prepare Huggi which is mung dal khichdi and Bisi bele bhath, a pigeon pea variation with vegetables, Keralites have no similar dish.

 Khichdi was the inspiration for Anglo-Indian kedgeree Khichdi is a popular traditional staple in Haryana, specially in the rural areas.
 Haryanvi khichdi is made from pearl millet and mung dal (split mung bean) pounded in mortar (unkhal), and often eaten by mixing with warm ghee or lassi, or even yogurt.
 Sometimes, jowar is also mixed with bajra and mung dal.
-Khichri is salty and dalia is another similar sweet porridge made from the crushed wheat or barley mixed with sugar and milk.

 The Hyderabadi Muslim community, of the erstwhile Hyderabad State, in present-day Telangana, Marathwada, and Kalyana-Karnataka regions, make khichdi as a common breakfast dish, and is an important part of Hyderabadi cuisine.
 The dish is called khichri, kheema, khatta, or other switch-around versions of the previous, named after the three parts of the meal, Khichri, ground beef, and a sour sauce, made of tamarind and sesame.

 Khichra is similar to haleem, a meat dish, while khichra is a vegetarian dish with rice and pulses or lentils, with no spices.

 National dish controversy

 In 2017, Indian media unofficially designated it as the "national dish", as it is being globally promoted by the government of India as "queen of all foods".
 The report that the government may designate khichri as India's "national dish" brought significant ridicule from the opposition politicians.

-However, India's Minister of Food Processing Industries Harsimrat Kaur Badal clarified that while Khichdi is considered nutritious and healthy food in India, the government did not have any plans to designate a national food.
+However, India's Minister of Food Processing Industries Harsimrat Kaur Badal clarified that while khichdi is considered nutritious and healthy food in India, the government did not have any plans to designate a national food.

 In popular culture

-Khichdi has lent its name to media synonymous with ensembles or potpourri as depicted in the popular culture through movies such as Khichdi: The Movie, and TV sitcoms such as Khichdi (franchise), Khichdi (TV series), and Instant Khichdi.
+Khichdi has lent its name to media synonymous with ensembles or potpourri as depicted in the popular culture through movies such as Khichdi: The Movie, and TV sitcoms such as Khichdi and Instant Khichdi.

 The dish has been cooked at both MasterChef Australia and America.